 The co-op has a designated Complaints Officer (a person or group of people).
-The co-op will appoint a member of the MC as Complaints Officer and there will be separate officers for each co-op site (Wyatt Close and Kilross Road).
+The co-op will appoint a member of the MC as Complaints Officer.
 If there is no designated Complaints Officer, this duty will be assigned to the Secretary by default.